kanisterio/kanister/docs/architecture.rst

 to a Kanister Profile CR and a unique password used by Kopia during encryption, along with a unique path prefix mentioned above.

-To know more about the design of kopia repository server controller refer its `design documentation <https://github.com/kanisterio/kanister/blob/master/design/kanister-kopia-integration.md>` _
+To know more about the design of Kopia repository server controller refer its `design documentation <https://github.com/kanisterio/kanister/blob/master/design/kanister-kopia-integration.md>` _

 The design of Kanister follows the operator pattern.
 This means